Collaborating for equal access to digital health

 - Ensuring the most appropriate method of care is still given, whether via telehealth or face-to-face.

-We will soon release a report from the second Expanding Digital Health roundtable series that will include recommendations to ensure that telehealth and e-prescriptions improve health overall rather than exacerbate health inequality.
+Our report on the second Expanding Digital Health roundtable series includes recommendations to ensure that telehealth and e-prescriptions improve health overall rather than exacerbate health inequality.

 If your organisation is interested in being involved to close the digital health divide, please reach out.